firedynasty/javascript-challenge/README.md

 ```
 Depending on which radio button is selected it will return the input that was entered.
 The code for this is to set the variable `tableData` to the variable that was set from the filtered results.
 In this way further searches can use the variable `tableData` to filter results.
 When the page first loaded `tableData` was declared to be equal to the variable that holds all the information `var data.`

-Additionally, the bonus page can be accessed at: a
+Additionally, the bonus page can be accessed at: [FireDynastyGithub](https://firedynasty.github.io/second_project/index.html)